junbetterway/spring-cloud-func-aws-lambda-kafka-event-source-basic/README.md

 then save

 7. Back in the Lambda function, go back to the __Configuration__ tab.
 In the *Designer* panel, choose __Add trigger__.
-8. In the dropdown, select Apache Kafka:
+8. In the dropdown, select __Apache Kafka__:

 ```
 For Bootstrap servers, add each EC2 instances (with Kafka broker) private IPv4 DNS addresses with port 9092 appended.
-For Topic name, enter ‘topic-names’.
+For Topic name, enter 'topic-names'.
-Enter your preferred batch size and starting position values (see this documentation for more information).
+Enter your preferred batch size and starting position values
 For VPC, select the VPC you created earlier in section A above
 For VPC subnets, select the private subnet from section A above
 For VPC security groups, select the Kafka security group from section A above